ragsns/OpenStackFederationEngagement/README.md

 We will plan on expanding this to the larger OpenStack community based on the initial success (or otherwise) of the program.

-Please contact [us](mailto:raghavan.srinivas@emc.com) to make changes or to be added to modify the repository (I'll need your github handle).